| Duration |

 Next, you’ll visit the Mohamed Ali Mosque, built between 1830 and 1848 by Mohamed Ali Pasha, the Ottoman governor of Egypt.
 Located in the Citadel of Cairo, this iconic mosque features striking Ottoman style architecture inspired by Istanbul's Blue Mosque and interior details.
 It symbolizes Mohamed Ali's efforts to modernize Egypt in the 19th century.

-After exploring the citadel and mosque, you will have lunch at a local restaurant to taste some authentic Egyptian cuisine.
+Explore the citadel and mosque, then unwind with a family lunch at a local restaurant, enjoying authentic Egyptian dishes together.

 After visiting the Mohamed Ali Mosque, you will explore the historic El Refai Mosque complex.
 The El Rifai Mosque, built between 1869 and 1912, serves as a royal mausoleum housing members of Egypt's royal family and Iran's last Shah.